PlasmaPy/PlasmaPy/docs/install.rst

 .. note::

-   If you would like to contribute to PlasmaPy, please refer to the instructions on :ref:`installing PlasmaPy for development
+   If you would like to contribute to PlasmaPy, please check out the
-   <install-plasmapy-dev>`.
+   |contributor guide|.

 .. contents:: Contents
    :local: